 Recreational facilities like Cinema Hall, Theater, Shishu Park, Picnic spot, etc. are included in this category.
-No recreational facility is found in the Paurashava.
+Poor number of recreational facility is found in the Paurashava.
 Policy for tourism and recreational facilities may follow the policies prescribed before on the social and community facilities.